-Information on how to apply for an Erasmus traineeship, and links to the application forms.
+Information on registering your interest, how to apply for an Erasmus traineeship, and links to the application forms.

 If you have already secured a placement, read on for application process information and the application form.